Eleonor2004/synapse_frontend/prompt.md

 Now, I want you to help me:

----
-### 🎨 **0.
-Fix the theme switcher component**
-Its not actually working, before i added tailwind css it was working but since then when i click ont it nothing changes, it simply adopts the system's thme, i want you to fix it so that i can easily move from light theme to dark theme

 ### 🎨 **1.
 Revamp the Entire UI/UX**

 I want a **professional-grade** look and feel, like on the best modern web apps.